 The machine will automatically reduce the output if the load on the machine exceeds 300 to 320 amperes.
-This protects the welding machine from excessive short circuit currents and from exceeding their temperature rating before the thermostats can react.
+This protects the welding power SCR's from excessive short circuit currents and from exceeding their temperature rating before the thermostats can react.